 In 1941, the state allowed auxiliaries to lease state property to run cafeterias, housing, and purposes related to the activities of the university or for the activities of student and faculty organizations on a nonprofit basis.
 President McPhee incorporated the Foundation, what is now the Cal Poly Corporation (corporation), in 1940.
 The first major activity of the then Foundation in 1941 was to lease Cal Poly facilities not needed for instruction.

 Functions of the Corporation

-The Corporation oversees more than 150,000SF of space on the Cal Poly campus and employs on average 1,500 employees.
-The Corporation is solely responsible for all of its operations including the maintenance, upgrades and renovations, which are funded from Corporation reserves.
+The corporation oversees more than 150,000SF of space on the Cal Poly campus and employs, on average, 1,500 employees.
+The corporation is solely responsible for all of its operations including maintenance, upgrades and renovations, which are funded from corporation reserves.

 - Dining and vending services